websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/rendering-views-with-mvc-portlet.md

 If you want users to access your portlet's views, you must implement navigation to them.
 Portlet render URLs help you do this.

 Here you'll deploy an example application that uses portlet render URLs.
-You'll examine how the portlet render URLs set the view path using use MVC Portlet's `mvcPath` parameter.
+You'll examine how the portlet creates URLs that set the view path using use MVC Portlet's `mvcPath` parameter.

 The example portlet has two views: *View 1* displays its name and a link to *View 2*, and vice-versa.